pimutils/khal/doc/source/hacking.rst

-After install `sphinx` and `sphinxcontrib-newsfeed` you should be able to build the documentation with :command:`make html` and :command:`make man` respectively from the root of the :file:`doc` directory (note that this requires `GNU make`, so on some system running :command:`gmake` make be required).
+After install `sphinx` and `sphinxcontrib-newsfeed` you should be able to build the documentation with :command:`make html` and :command:`make man` respectively from the root of the :file:`doc` directory (note that this requires `GNU make`, so on some system running :command:`gmake` may be required).

 If you make any changes to how a user would interact with khal, please change or add the relevant section(s) in the documentation, which uses the